7A6B/7A6B/README.md

 - 👀 I’m interested in studying opensource code.
 - 🌱 I’m currently reading java books.
 I am firmly convinced in theory and go further
 - 💞️ I’m looking to collaborate on java project
-- 📫 How to reach me ... any questions?issue me
+- 📫 How to reach me ... any question?issue me

 <!---
 7A6B/7A6B is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.